kpchoy/Study-Guide-Notes-/algorithms-data-structures/bfs_dfs.md

 - What are the steps for BFS on a graph?
   - queue
-  - result
+  - visited index
-  - starting vertex. find all the vertex connected, push each vertex onto queue and push into result
+  - starting vertex. find all the vertex connected, push each vertex onto queue and push into visited index
   - once no more adjacent vertex, go to next vertex on queue. pop off vertex on queue
   - keep going to went through whole queue and queue is empty